Mori fibre spaces for $3$-folds over imperfect fields: Goodness

-since these divisors are the same near $C$, and so by its generality, $\widetilde{C}$ contains a very general point of $x$, and so is contracted by the nef reduction map $h:X\dashrightarrow Z$.
-But also for the same reason we have which is impossible since $\widetilde{C}$ is contained in fibre of $h$, $A$ was chosen to be ample on $X$ and $H$ was a pullback via $h$.
+since these divisors are the same near $C$.
+By the generality of $C$, we can ensure that $\widetilde{C}$ contains a very general point of $X$, and so is contracted by the nef reduction map $h:X\dashrightarrow Z$.
+But since $C$ is contracted over $U$ we also have But this is impossible, because $A$ is ample on $X$ and $H$ is the pullback of an ample divisor on $Z$, and so we would have $A\cdot\widetilde{C}=(\epsilon/\delta) H\cdot\widetilde{C}=0$, contradicting the ampleness of $A$.
 This provides the contradiction to the initial assumption, so we conclude that the divisor $D$ was in fact big.

 \end{proof}